 For too long beautiful rural areas like ours have come second best when it comes to Government investment and Local Authority funding.

-I will work to ensure Government funding reflects that delivering services in rural areas is more expensive, and that we get all the support we need here in Rutland and Melton.
+I will work to ensure Government funding reflects that delivering services in rural areas is more expensive, and that we get all the support and opportunity we need here in Rutland and Melton.

-I’ll fight to bring fairness back to Government funding and make sure here in Rutland and Melton we get all the support we need, so we can give:
+I’ll fight to bring fairness back to Government funding and opportunity to the East Midlands to make sure here in Rutland and Melton we get all the support we need, so we can :

 - protect our environment,

 - provide exceptional social care to our older generations,

 - ensure schools give our children the best chance in life, and

 - that we have roads that get us safely to work and back home again to our families.